ARC-2018/Curt-RoboND-Kinematics-Project/writeup.md

 The `do_FK()` method computes forward kinematics by taking a set of 6 joint angles and computing the end effector x, y, and z location and its pose in the form of row, pitch, and yaw values.
 This uses the DH transformation matrices created by the `getT()` method.

-The `do_IK()` method is the Inverse Kinematics code in numpy which works as described in the previous section of this report.
-It makes use of some of the FK transformation code both in it's calculations and to verify the results are valid.
-If the IK every fails to find a valid answer the error is logged to stdout.
+The `do_IK()` method is the Inverse Kinematics code written with numpy functions which works as described in the previous section of this report.
+It makes use of some of the FK transformation code both in its calculations and to verify the results are valid.
+If the IK ever fails to find a valid answer the error is logged to stdout.

 Computed arm angles are always logged to the server log.